Incentive-Aware Synthetic Control: Accurate Counterfactual Estimation via Incentivized Exploration: Numerical simulations

 Using \Cref{lem:bic-two-types} (the formal version of~\Cref{thm:ie-noise}), we can calculate a lower bound on the phase length $L$ of \Cref{alg:ie_noise} such that the BIC condition (\Cref{def:BIC}) is satisfied for units of type $1$ who are recommended the control.
 We run three different sets of simulations and compare the estimation error $|\widehat{\mathbb{E}} \Bar{y}_{n,post}^{(0)} - \mathbb{E} \Bar{y}_{n,post}^{(0)}|$ for a new type $1$ unit $n$ under control when incentivizing exploration using~\Cref{alg:ie_noise} (blue) to the estimation error without incentivizing exploration (orange).
 For both our method and the incentive-unaware ablation, we use the adaptive PCR method of~\citet{agarwal2023adaptive} to estimate counterfactuals.
-All experiments are repeated $50$ times and we report both the average prediction error and the standard deviation for estimating the post-treatment outcome of type $1$ units under control. \paragraph{Varying Latent Factor Size.} In~\Cref{fig:prediction_error_2_types_varying_dimensions}, we vary $r \in \{2, 4, 6, 8\}$ while keeping all other parameters of the problem instance constant.
-Increasing $r$ increases the batch size $L$, so we see a modest decrease in performance as $r$ increases. \paragraph{Varying Strength of Belief.} In~\Cref{fig:prediction_error_2_types_varying_belief}, we explore the effects of changing the units' ``strength of beliefs''.
+All experiments are repeated $50$ times and we report both the average prediction error and the standard deviation for estimating the post-treatment outcome of type $1$ units under control.\looseness-1

+\xhdr{Varying Strength of Belief.} In~\Cref{fig:prediction_error_2_types_varying_belief}, we explore the effects of changing the units' ``strength of beliefs''.
 Specifically, we vary the gap between the prior mean outcome under control and treatment for type $1$ units by setting $\mu_{i}^{(1)} - \mu_{i}^{(0)} \in \{ 0.2, 0.4, 0.6, 0.8 \}$.
 As the gap decreases it becomes easier to persuade units to explore, and therefore our counterfactual estimates improve.

+\xhdr{Varying Latent Factor Size.} In~\Cref{fig:prediction_error_2_types_varying_dimensions}, we vary $r \in \{2, 4, 6, 8\}$ while keeping all other parameters of the problem instance constant.
+Increasing $r$ increases the batch size $L$, so we see a modest decrease in performance as $r$ increases.